 The Campus as a Living Lab (CLL) Internship is a coordinated program offered by the Center for Environmental Biology and the Global Sustainability Resource Center.
 The internship provides students the opportunity to learn through applied research and exposure to a range of projects contributing to the overall sustainability of UCI’s physical operations and systems.
 Sierra magazine has twice named UCI the “#1 Cool School” in the nation.
 The campus has consistently ranked among the top ten for promoting sustainability in both operational practices and academics, recognition that reflects our campus commitment.
 The Campus as a Living Lab Internship brings to life these campus values, while preparing students to excel in future environmental careers.

-For 2016-17, 10 undergraduate students from multiple and diverse departments are enrolled.
-Participation during both quarters is required.
+For 2017-18, 12 undergraduate students from multiple and diverse departments are enrolled.
+Participation during all three quarters is required.
 Successful applicants will enroll as interns in BIO SCI 197: “Campus Living Lab” with Dr. Travis Huxman.
 They will meet in class 1 hour per week, and earn BIO SCI 199 credit by participation in sustainability-focused research projects.
 As part of this program, interns will work directly with campus faculty and staff in select offices, departments, and facilities.
-Interns who participate in the program for more than one year will gain the opportunity to develop their own independent research projects on relevant topics.
 CLL consists of a minimum of one unit each quarter for three – four hours/week.

 To learn more about the Campus as a Living Laboratory internship program and submit an application, please visit the program website.